cloudyr/cloudyr.github.io/index.md

 ## Project Packages for AWS ##

-The project has developed the following packages so far, with the goal to wrap all AWS APIs in the near future:
+The project is developing the following packages so far, with the goal to wrap all AWS APIs in the near future:

 ### Storage ###